-One question our New York gynecomastia patients don’t always think to ask ahead of time is about sleeping after surgery.
+One question our gynecomastia patients don’t always think to ask ahead of time is about sleeping after surgery.
 It’s no surprise that this aspect of male breast reduction doesn’t top the list of concerns—patients’ thoughts usually turn to topics like results, discomfort and getting back to normal activities.
 But it is worth considering how to get optimum rest after surgery to help speed your recovery.

 Before we get into our recommendations, it’s important to note that every gynecomastia specialist has their own prescription for how you should sleep after man boob surgery.
 We’ve heard everything from “no side sleeping for several weeks” to “use whatever position is comfortable.”
 You should follow the advice of your own plastic surgeon.